rlagutinhub/docker.vsftpd/README.md

 * Variable name: `FTP_ADM_NAME`
 * Default value: admin
 * Accepted values: Any string.
 Avoid whitespaces and special chars.
-* Description: Username for the admin FTP account.
+* Description: Username for the admin FTP account (not for workload).
 If you don't specify it through the `FTP_ADM_NAME` environment variable at run time, `admin` will be used by default.

 ----